-Fees and Expenses Location in Prospectus Charges for Early Withdrawals If you withdraw money within five year contribution, you may be assessed a up to 7% of the value of the contribution Deductions and Charges For example, if you withdrew a \$100,0 contribution during the first year after could be assessed a charge of up to \$100,0 contribution withdrawn.
-Transaction Charges There are no transaction charges und than the withdrawal charge.
-Deductions and Charges Ongoing Fees and Expenses (annual charges) The table below describes the fees ar may pay each year, depending on the Please refer to your contract specifica information about the specific fees you based on the options you have elected Deductions and Charges Annual Fee Minimum Maximum 1.
+Fees and Expenses Location in Prospectus Charges for Early Withdrawals If you withdraw money within five year contribution, you may be assessed a up to 7% of the value of the contribution Deductions and Charges For example, if you withdrew a \$100,0 contribution during the first year after could be assessed a charge of up to \$ contribution withdrawn.
+Transaction Charges There are no transaction charges under the contract, other than the withdrawal charge.
+Deductions and Charges Ongoing Fees and Expenses (annual charges) The table below describes the fees and expenses that you may pay each year , depending on the options you choose.
+Please refer to your contract specifications page for information about the specific fees you will pay each year based on the options you have elected.
+Deductions and Charges Annual Fee Minimum Maximum 1.
 Base contract 1.75% 1 1.75% 1 2.
-Investment options (Fund Co ompany fees and expenses) 0.03% 2 0.49% 2 3.
+Investment options (Fund Company fees and expenses) 0.03% 2 0.49% 2 3.
 Optional benefits available for an additional charge (for a single optional benefit, if elected) 0.60% 3 0.80% 3